clairefro/gnotes/scratch/README.md

-This version of `note.pug` is a single html page that fetches all the raw markdown github data on page load.
+This version of `note.pug` is a single html page that dynamically fetches all the raw markdown github data on page load.

 It is an alternative to templating out a ton of htmls files